CyberAMS/CarND-Traffic-Sign-Classifier-Project/180813_StAn_Traffic_Sign_Classifier_writeup.md

 ![alt text][image13]![alt text][image14]

 The *No passing* traffic sign test image from the web is angled in a way that the red car on the left nearly looks like a truck pictogram from a *No passing for vehicles over 3.5 metric tons* traffic sign.
-Indeed this is the models second best guess.
+Indeed this is the model's second best guess.

 ![alt text][image15]![alt text][image16]